Legal expert system: Controversies

 There may be a lack of consensus over what distinguishes a legal expert system from a knowledge-based system (also called an intelligent knowledge-based system).
 While legal expert systems are held to function at the level of a human legal expert, knowledge-based systems may depend on the ongoing assistance of a human expert.
 True legal expert systems typically focus on a narrow domain of expertise as opposed to a wider and less specific domain as in the case of most knowledge-based systems.

 Legal expert systems represent potentially disruptive technologies for the traditional, bespoke delivery of legal services.
 Accordingly, established legal practitioners may consider them a threat to historical business practices.

 Arguments have been made that a failure to take into consideration various theoretical approaches to legal decision making will produce expert systems that fail to reflect the true nature of decision making.
 Meanwhile, some legal expert system architects contend that because many lawyers have proficient legal reasoning skills without a sound base in legal theory, the same should hold true for legal expert systems.

 Because legal expert systems apply precision and scientific rigor to the act of legal decision-making, they may be seen as a challenge to the more disorganized and less precise dynamics of traditional jurisprudential modes of legal reasoning.
 Some commentators also contend that the true nature of legal practice does not necessarily depend on analyses of legal rules or principles; decisions are based instead on an expectation of what a human adjudicator would decide for a given case.

 Recent developments

 Since 2013, there have been significant developments in legal expert systems.
 Professor Tanina Rostain of Georgetown Law Center teaches a course in designing legal expert systems.
-Open-source platforms like Docassemble and companies such as Neota Logic and Checkbox have begun to offer artificial intelligence and machine learning-based legal expert systems.
+Open-source platforms like Docassemble and companies such as Neota Logic, Logic Programming Associates, Berkely Bridge, Oracle and Checkbox have begun to offer artificial intelligence and machine learning-based legal expert systems.

+No Code

+More recently, the world of legal expert systems has collided with the world of low-code no-code products.
+In its article entitled 'No Code and Lawyers', the NoCode Journal mentions tools such as Neota Logic, VisiRule, Berkeley Bridge, BRYTER and Josef as all being used within the legal sector for a variety of purposes including Self-Service Legal and Policy Advice, Document Drafting, Document Automation, New Business Intake and Analysis, Expert Decisioning, Business Process Automation and other use cases.